Labdhimandovara/Pointers/README.md

     return 0;
 }

-##Algorithms:
+#Algorithms:
 Displaying Pointer Information:
-Start.
+-Start.
-Declare an integer variable var and initialize it to 10.
+-Declare an integer variable var and initialize it to 10.
-Declare an integer pointer ptr.
+-Declare an integer pointer ptr.
-Assign the address of var to ptr using the address-of operator &.
+-Assign the address of var to ptr using the address-of operator &.
-Display the value of var.
+-Display the value of var.
-Display the address of var.
+-Display the address of var.
-Display the value stored in ptr (which is the address of var).
+-Display the value stored in ptr (which is the address of var).
-Display the value pointed to by ptr using the dereference operator *.
+-Display the value pointed to by ptr using the dereference operator *.
-End.
+-End.